Lewis Rendt

-Captain Lewis Rendt (born 1769 in Germany, died 1849 in Canada) was an early 19th-century Hessian soldier of the Swiss Regiment, who later fought with the British in the Mediterranean (during the Invasion of Sicily), Spain, Egypt, and North America (during the British-American 1812 War).
+Captain Lewis Rendt (born 1769 in the Holy Roman Empire, died 1849 in Canada) was an early 19th-century Hessian soldier of the Swiss Regiment, who later fought with the British in the Mediterranean (during the Invasion of Sicily), Spain, Egypt, and North America (during the British-American 1812 War).
 His regiment fought under the Duke of Wellington in Spain from 1811 to 1813.
 He was stationed variously at Cadiz, Malta, and Montreal.

 While stationed in Cadiz in 1811 he married Juaquina (Josephine, Sophia) Ramirez de Arrellano.
 They had seven children, including Rachel, who married Francis Ramacciotti, and Frances, who married Captain L.R.Boynton and was the mother of Major Nathan Boynton, who founded Boynton Beach, Florida.